Ghouly-The-Ghost/Tiled-for-Monkey2/readme.md

 ## License

-This project is licensed under the Mozilla Public 2 License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Mozilla Public 2 License - see the [LICENSE.TXT](LICENSE.TXT) file for details.